-Delicious food and drink is available to purchase on site (takeout only).
+Delicious food and drink is available to purchase on site.

-Our Hut 4 café offers seasonal hot and cold food, including freshly made sandwiches, salads, cakes and other baked goodies along with hot and cold beverages.
-The Hut 1 Kiosk will be offering ice cream and other snacks along with cold beverages.
-We also have a new pop-up takeaway café outside Block B. Our Block C coffee shop will be closed.
+Our Hut 4 café offers seasonal hot and cold food, including freshly made sandwiches, salads, cakes and other baked goodies.
+We also have a new pop-up takeaway café outside Block B. Our Block C coffee shop is currently closed.

 You are also very welcome to bring a picnic and blanket to enjoy lunch outside.
-Deckchairs and picnic tables will be spread out in our beautiful, spacious grounds.
+Deckchairs and picnic tables are spread out in our beautiful, spacious grounds.

 Breastfeeding and bottle feeding are welcomed anywhere on the site, but should parents require more privacy, there is a feeding room located in Block C.

 Baby change facilities & Pushchair access